 If a person uses a phone while driving, it must be mounted on their dashboard, a specific part of their windshield, or in the center console.

-The Penalties for Distracted Driving in California
+What Are the Penalties for Distracted Driving in California?

 If a person is caught engaging in distracted driving multiple times, their fines and penalties will escalate.